WebAssembly/component-model/design/mvp/CanonicalABI.md

   assert(isinstance(cx, Subtask))
   h = cx.inst.handles.get(t.rt, i)
   if h.own:
-    cx.track_owning_lend(h)
+    cx.add_lender(h)
   return h.rep
 ```
-The `track_owning_lend` call to `Context` participates in the enforcement
+The `add_lender` call to `Context` participates in the enforcement of the
-of the dynamic borrow rules, which keep the source `own` handle alive until the
+dynamic borrow rules, which keep the source `own` handle alive until the end
-end of the call (as an intentionally-conservative upper bound on how long the
+of the call (as an intentionally-conservative upper bound on how long the
 `borrow` handle can be held).
 This tracking is only required when `h` is an
 `own` handle because, when `h` is a `borrow` handle, this tracking has already
 happened (when the originating `own` handle was lifted) for a strictly longer